 - Three coins: you will marry the person that you met.

 To make it work, you should throw the coin with your right hand over your left shoulder!

 Here’s another tip!

-Arriving to the Vatican City along the straight road of Via della Conciliazione, you’ll first see the Piazza San Pietro, and the most breathtaking Christian church, the Basilica San Pietro (St’ Peter’s).
+Arriving at the Vatican City along the straight road of Via della Conciliazione, you’ll first see the Piazza San Pietro, and the most breathtaking Christian church, the Basilica San Pietro (St Peter’s).

 The piazza is embraced on the two sides by exactly 284 colonnades.
 On top of these \140 statues are standing, all made by Gian Lorenzo Bernini and his students.
 These sculptures are representing popes, martyrs, evangelists, and other religious figures.

 Piazza San Pietro is one of the largest squares in the world.
 You can see a 25-meter tall Egyptian obelisk in the middle, and two very similar fountains on the two sides of the piazza.
 One was designed by Lorenzo Bernini, the other one by Carlo Moderno.

 Basilica San Pietro is known as the largest church in the world.
 It is also the renaissance’s most famous architectural work.

 The today standing cathedral was finished in the 17th century.